seacode/gmacs/docs/bbrkc/bbrkc.md

 ## Molting increment and probability

+The growth increment per molt is one function for males and three functions for females (due to changing sizes at maturity).

 Options to fit relationship based on data was developed but for the BBRKC system, a size-specific vector was used to determine molt increments as shown below (Figure \ref{fig:growth_inc}).
 Fixed parameters in gmacs were set to represent that assumed from @zheng_bristol_2014 (Figure \ref{fig:molt_prob}).

 ![Growth increment (mm) each molt by sex in the OneSex and TwoSex models.\label{fig:growth_inc}](figure/growth_inc-1.png)

+In the BBRKC model, females molt annually, so molting probability is always 1 for females.
+This was replicated in the Gmacs model by fixing the logistic curves parameters to values that result in the molting probability being 1 for females across all modeled length classes.
+For the males, the BBRKC model has two molting probability curves, one during 1975-78 and another during 1979-present, each with two logistic curve parameters.
+In the current version of Gmacs, only a single molting probability curve is modeled.

 ![Molting probability for each of the models by sex.
 The molting probability for females is fixed at 1 as females molt every year.\label{fig:molt_prob}](figure/molt_prob-1.png)